sveetch/cookiecutter-sveetch-python/README.rst

     ``click>=7.0,<8.0``, ``colorlog`` and ``colorama``.
 To install it from shipped Makefile you will also need ``virtualenv``.

+    Once created, you can install it locally with ``make install`` from project directory.

 Naming
     For a given ``Sample bar`` project name: